Ryde Sports F.C.: History

 The seventies continued to up and down for Ryde.
 After two seasons in Division 1 the club was again relegated in 1969–70 and in 1976–77 again dropped down into Division 3.
 The early Eighties saw troubled times for Ryde, twice finishing bottom of the league and having to apply for re-election.
+Ryde's reserve side, however, faired better in the IOW league beating Newport IOW 1-0 in the IOW Challenge Cup Final in 1983 with a last minute winner from striker Tony Adams.
+Many of the reserve players moved to the first team the following season under manager Arnie Olive.

-Luckily Ryde regained its place and slowly rebuilt, and in 1986 were placed in restructured Division 2 following the formation of the Wessex League.
+Ryde regained its place and slowly rebuilt, and in 1986 were placed in restructured Division 2 following the formation of the Wessex League.

 Finally, Ryde's fortunes changed and with a powerful side the club won the Division 2 and Division 1 titles in successive seasons 1988–89 and 1989–90.
-For a number of years, developers had been eyeing up the clubs much loved Partlands home, and in 1990 the club vacated the premises to play at a new multi-purpose Sports Complex at Smallbrook Stadium, on the outskirts of the town.
+For a number of years, developers had been eyeing up the club's much loved Partlands home, and in 1990 the club vacated the premises to play at a new multi-purpose Sports Complex at Smallbrook Stadium, on the outskirts of the town.
 The team was elected to the Wessex League that year.

-During the 1990s, Ryde hosted a series of prestigious friendly matches against Premier League opposition, most noticeably Sheffield Wednesday, Aston Villa and Southampton.
+Ryde initially did well and were frequently in the top half of the table, with their highest positions being 3rd in 1995–96 and 4th a year later.

+Sadly, this did not last and a combination of poor attendances and high overhead costs put them in financial difficulty, resulting in a player exodus.

-Ryde initially did well in the Wessex League where they were frequently in the top half of the table with its highest positions being 3rd in 1995–96 and 4th a year later.
-Ryde ran into financial problems and a player exodus saw the club struggle badly during the 1997–98 campaign.
-A local appeal for support was unsuccessful and Ryde, rock bottom of the table, withdrew from the competition in December 1997 with its playing record being expunged.
+For the 1997–98 campaign, Ryde appointed Larry Clay, who brought with him a youthful group of players from the mainland, who all ended up playing in the first team far sooner than intended.
+After an unsuccessful appeal for local support and enduring some heavy defeats, Ryde, rock bottom of the table, withdrew from the competition in December 1997 with their playing record (just 2 points gained from 17 games) being expunged.